Construction projects can be stressful, we get it. We’ve put together this list of FAQs and resources in the hopes that it might help you get started.

 We get this question all the time, and the short answer is “it depends.”
 Before embarking on a construction project, there are more unknowns than knowns.
 Do I need a soils report?
 Should I contact a septic engineer?
 What about Title 24?
 How much engineering will be required?
 Will the zoning allow what I want to do?
 Every project is different, and until we have enough information about what you want and what is possible, we believe that providing budgetary information would be doing you a disservice.
 With that said, we understand how important it is to get a rough idea of the budget range as early as possible.
 This is why the first step in our process is to team you up with a consultant on our staff who can confirm the feasibility of your project and do the least amount of work necessary to provide you with a reality test and a realistic preliminary budget.

-In the meantime, we have found this Cost vs Value report published by Remodeling Magazine quite helpful for bench marking the cost of remodel projects in our geographic area.
+In the meantime, we have found this Cost vs Value report published by Remodeling Magazine quite helpful for bench marking the investment of remodel projects in our geographic area.
 You’ll have to fill out some personal information to get the report, but we think it’s well worth it.

 The first phase of any project we take on is a feasibility/schematic design phase under our Consulting Services Agreement.
 This would be a time and expenses arrangement with the goal of identifying goals, determining what is possible and defining the scope enough so that, at the end of this process, we understand what you are hoping to achieve and have developed a preliminary/schematic design that meets with your approval.
-Once we have that information (incomplete but enough to get a “universe” budget), we can come up with a general range for what it may cost to get through design and permitting and also to complete the construction.
+Once we have that information (incomplete but enough to get a “universe” budget), we can come up with a general range for what your investment might be, to get through design and permitting and also to complete the construction.
 If the budget is too high, it is so early on that we can easily pivot – to make changes to the design, reduce the scope, or perhaps come up with a phased construction approach.
 Although this is a time and expenses agreement, we never treat it like a blank check.
 We come up with a list of goals and present a budget ceiling prior to doing any work, and we don’t exceed the budget ceiling without specific, written approval.

 With your approval, we move into the second phase, the Design-Build Agreement.
 During this phase, in collaboration with you and our design professionals, we complete the construction drawings and submit for a permit.
 Concurrently, we are finalizing design details and preparing for construction – contracting with subs, gathering insurance certificates, scheduling work, ordering materials – so we can hit the ground running once the permit is issued.